Latency/AsyncTask/README.md

   In addition to being able to use the API library as standalone, the project consists of two user-interfaces I developed using Telerik's RAD tools and the other with ordinary stock controls.

 <a name="references"><h2>References</h2></a>
- TPL, .NET 4.x, ORM, Dependency Injection, Generics, Delegates, EventHandlers
+ TPL, .NET 4.x, ORM, Dependency Injection, Generics, Delegates, EventHandlers, Parametric Polymorphism

 <a name="license"><h2>License</h2></a>
 [GNU LESSER GENERAL PUBLIC LICENSE] - Version 3, 29 June 2007